 Museum Hack tours are limited to 8-10 people, preventing the lecture hall-like groups that many tours suffer, and double as a sort of team-building, get-to-know-each-other activity.
 I’m normally weary of group participation that make me cringe with cheesiness, but I actually had fun getting to know my fellow tour-mates.

 The best part about the Museum Hack tour was that we jumped all over the entire museum.
-Yes, we passed by some essentials that I was anxious to see (like Renoir’s Two Sisters and American Gothic — which is actually not only display right now), but I also discovered areas of the massive museum that I’ve never seen before.
+Yes, we passed by some essentials that I was anxious to see (like Renoir’s Two Sisters), but I also discovered areas of the massive museum that I’ve never seen before.
 So once the two-hour tour finished, I backtracked to the areas of the museum I wanted to see — and knew what galleries I preferred to skip.

 For first-timers in a museum as large as the Art Institute, Museum Hack tours are a great way to get a sense of the entire collection, plus some fun not-your-average-tour tidbits along the way.
 It’s easy to rush-rush-rush through the museum to try to see it all, but spending time on just a few pieces made me realize how much I was missing by just skimming the art.